ALILODHI-cloud/Market-Notes/post_14/body.md

 ## (2) Time series structure of the basis implies a July fair-value > -1

 Recent realized funding has already normalized: May printed +4.25bp, June +0.22bp, and the last-three-month average is +1.43bp.
-The basis is statistically persistent, even using HAC-robust t-stats:
+Additionally, the basis demonstrates persistence over time:

 | Regression | Input for July | Beta | HAC t | p-value | R2 | July fitted |
 | --- | --- | ---: | ---: | ---: | ---: | ---: |